thycotic/ss-docs/security-hardening/index.md

 #### Monitoring Roles with Event Subscriptions

 Another option when protecting roles is to configure event subscriptions to notify appropriate staff in the event that Roles are changed or assigned.
 Event subscriptions are email alerts that can be sent to users, groups or specific email addresses, based on different events in SS.
-There are also events available around the “unlimited administrator” role to further protect it from misuse.
+There are also events available around the "unlimited administrator" role to further protect it from misuse.

 ### Using Two Roles for Access to Unlimited Administration Mode

 We recommend determining which role permissions should or should not be combined for users before assigning roles and allowing users access to the application.
-Part of that is planning access to the “unlimited administration” mode.
-Users with the “administer configuration unlimited admin” role permission can enable that mode.
-Once the system is in the mode, users with the “unlimited administrator” role permission can view all secrets in SS and access all configuration settings.
-So a user with both permissions can enable the “unlimited administration” mode and then view all the secrets or make any configuration change.
+Part of that is planning access to the "unlimited administration" mode.
+Users with the "administer configuration unlimited admin" role permission can enable that mode.
+Once the system is in the mode, users with the "unlimited administrator" role permission can view all secrets in SS and access all configuration settings.
+So a user with both permissions can enable the "unlimited administration" mode and then view all the secrets or make any configuration change.

 To prevent a single person from having that much access, the two role permissions should be given to two different roles and only those roles, and nobody should have access to both of the roles.
-That enforces accountability and requires the cooperation of two people to enter “unlimited administration” mode.
+That enforces accountability and requires the cooperation of two people to enter "unlimited administration" mode.

 A solution is to create the two roles, each containing one of the permissions, and then take those two permissions out of the day-to-day administrator role and any other roles besides the two.
 You can then assign either one of those roles to trusted people with no single person having both roles.

 Thus, the access procedure is:

-1. User A with the role with the “administer configuration unlimited admin” permission puts the system into “unlimited administration” mode.
-Not having the correct role, user A cannot make any changes requiring the “unlimited administrator” permission.
+1. User A with the role with the "administer configuration unlimited admin" permission puts the system into "unlimited administration" mode.
+Not having the correct role, user A cannot make any changes requiring the "unlimited administrator" permission.
-1. User B with the role with the “unlimited administrator” permission performs any configuration or accesses secrets only available to that role.
+1. User B with the role with the "unlimited administrator" permission performs any configuration or accesses secrets only available to that role.
-1. When User B is finished, user A takes the system out of “unlimited administration” mode.
+1. When User B is finished, user A takes the system out of "unlimited administration" mode.
-1. User B can no longer make any changes requiring the “unlimited administrator” permission because roles with that permission can only be accessed in “unlimited administration” mode.
-User A cannot make any changes either because User A does not a the role with the “unlimited administrator” permission.
+1. User B can no longer make any changes requiring the "unlimited administrator" permission because roles with that permission can only be accessed in "unlimited administration" mode.
+User A cannot make any changes either because User A does not a the role with the "unlimited administrator" permission.

 Additional safeguards included:

-- Enabling or disabling “unlimited administration” mode is audited, and a comment should be provided each time it is enabled.
+- Enabling or disabling "unlimited administration" mode is audited, and a comment should be provided each time it is enabled.

-- When “unlimited administration” mode is enabled, a banner appears at the top of every SS page notifying users that their secrets can currently be viewed by an unlimited administrator.
+- When "unlimited administration" mode is enabled, a banner appears at the top of every SS page notifying users that their secrets can currently be viewed by an unlimited administrator.

-- Event subscription notifications should be set up to send an email to a specified user, group of users, or other email address whenever “unlimited administration” mode is enabled or disabled.
+- Event subscription notifications should be set up to send an email to a specified user, group of users, or other email address whenever "unlimited administration" mode is enabled or disabled.

-- All actions that are normally audited, such as secret views, edits, or permissions changes, are still audited while “unlimited administration” mode is enabled.
+- All actions that are normally audited, such as secret views, edits, or permissions changes, are still audited while "unlimited administration" mode is enabled.

 ## Encryption